Expedition of Khalid ibn al-Walid (Dumatul Jandal)

 Expedition of Khalid ibn al-Walid, to Dumat Al-Jandal, to attack the Christian Prince of Duma, took place in March 631 AD, 9AH, 11th month of the Islamic Calendar, or October 630 AD according to William Montgomery Watt.

 Expedition

 Attack on Duma Castle

 According to Ar-Rahīq al-Makhtum (The Sealed Nectar), a modern Islamic hagiography of Muhammad written by the Indian Muslim author Saif ur-Rahman Mubarakpuri, Muhammad sent Khalid ibn Walid to Dumatul Jandal, against Ukaydir ibn Abd al-Malik al-Kindi, the Christian prince of Dumatul Jandal (the area is also known as Duma).

-Khalid ibn Walid was sent with 450 horsemen (or 420 according to other sources) and Muhammad said to Khalid: "You will see him hunting oryxes".
+Khalid ibn Walid was sent with 420 horsemen and Muhammad said to Khalid: "You will see him hunting oryxes".

 When Khalid came to the castle of the Christian prince, he saw oryxes coming out rubbing their horns against the castle gate, and he saw Ukaydir hunting the oryxes.

 Ukaydir's brother was also out hunting, and after a short struggle, Khalid ibn Walid captured and killed him.
 Then he took Ukaydir captive, but he was quickly surrounded by his followers.